wessenstam/gts21/karbon/deploy/deploy.rst

       - **spec > template > spec > containers > ports > containerPort:** 3000

          This is the port that the Docker container NodeJS webserver is listening on.
 It is hard coded as part of the container image.
-Self-proclaimed DevOps genius and Nutanix Solutions Architect, Christophe Jauffret, would tell you that we should have probably defined the port using an environment variable - *sorry Christophe!*

    **Lines 19-29** define the **Service**